ge8/docaas-devlab/README.md

 ```

 7. Check out the app and confirm everything is working.
+Note: If the appthe first time you execute an AWS Lambda function, you may experience a couple of seconds of delay - this is called a "cold start".
+This only occurs the first time you use a Lambda function after creation, update or after a long period without use.
+For this app, a single "create" may cold-start up to 3 lambda functions, so you might need to way up to 10 seconds the first time to execute these functions.
+This lab doesn't intend to resolve cold starts.
+This is a great advanced re:Invent session that explains cold-starts and how to optimise your set up [https://www.youtube.com/watch?v=oQFORsso2go]

+Some of the application APIs hit multiple lambdas in sequence, if they're all cold, you might experience up to 12 seconds of delay the first time you hit an API.
+After that first time, the response should be quick.

 8. (Optional) use an REST client like Insomnia [https://insomnia.rest/] to see how the silver1 and the bronze1 users (using custom:plan=silver and custom:plan=bronze respectively) are now blocked from accessing the **_Cut_** API resouce thanks to the fine grained access control we implemented.
 <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/insomnia-2.png" width="70%">